Inference Scaling for Long-Context Retrieval Augmented Generation: Related Work

 \subsection{Retrieval Augmented Generation}

 Retrieval augmented generation (RAG) improves language model performance by incorporating relevant knowledge from external sources~\citep{lewis2020retrieval, guu2020retrieval, karpukhin2020dense}.
 In contrast to na\"ive RAG, optimizing the retrieval stage can effectively enhance context relevance and improve generation performance~\citep{ma2023query, trivedi2023interleaving, jiang2023active, shi2024replug, sarthi2024raptor, lin2024ra}.
 An example is REPLUG, in which \cite{shi2024replug} leverage LLM as supervision to learn a dense retriever model.
 In addition, encoding documents can increase knowledge retrieval and improve generation capabilities~\citep{khandelwal2019generalization, izacard2021leveraging, borgeaud2022improving, izacard2023atlas}.
 For instance, \cite{izacard2021leveraging} leverages fusion-in-decoder architecture to encode multiple question-passage pairs while maintaining the model efficiency.
-Alternatively, selectively utilizing knowledge from the documents improves the robustness of LLMs against irrelevant context~\citep{yu2023chain, yoran2023making, yan2024corrective, zhang2024raft}.
+Alternatively, selectively utilizing knowledge from the documents improves the robustness of LLMs against irrelevant context~\citep{yu2023chain, yoran2023making, yan2024corrective, yue2024evidence, zhang2024raft}.
 For example, RAFT proposes to train language models with negative documents to improve generation quality and relevance~\citep{zhang2024raft}.
 Concurrent to our work, long-document retrieval and datastore scaling are proposed to optimize RAG performance~\citep{jiang2024longrag, shao2024scaling}.
-Despite such progress, inference scaling remains under-explored for long-context RAG methods in knowledge-intensive settings.
-To bridge this gap, we investigate how variations in inference computation impact RAG performance, with the goal of optimizing test-time compute allocation in downstream tasks.
+Despite such progress, inference scaling remains under-explored for long-context RAG methods.
+As such, we investigate how variations in inference computation impact RAG performance, with the goal of optimizing test-time compute allocation.